Frequently Asked Questions

 What related arts subjects are offered in elementary?

-Elementary students enjoy Music, PE, Art, Library, and Spanish classes taught by qualified individuals in each specialty.
+Elementary students enjoy STEM, Music, PE, Art, Library, and Spanish classes taught by qualified individuals in each specialty.
 We also have a Chapel service once a week.

 Are elementary students required to complete homework?